 - In a food processor, pulverize oats until a flour forms.
 Place flour in a large mixing bowl and add in baking powder, arrowroot, sugar and salt.
 Mix to combine.

 - In a separate bowl, whisk eggs, almond milk, vanilla, and melted butter.
 Add wet ingredients to the dry ingredients and mix well.
 Let batter rest for 5 minutes or so.

 - Preheat waffle iron and spray lightly with cooking spray.

 - Using a 1/3 cup measuring cup, pour waffle batter onto hot waffle iron and cook until the outside is crispy and the inside is cooked.
 Place waffle on a cooling rack.

 - Continue with the remainder of the waffles.

 - To freeze – allow waffles to cool completely, then place them flat in large ziplock bags and store in your freezer.
 To heat, simply toast waffles from frozen.

-21 Day Fix Containers: 1 Yellow, 1 tsp, 1 sweetener tsp
+21 Day Fix Containers: 1 Yellow, 1 tsp, 1 sweetener tsp (per serving)

 - Serving Size: 1 Waffle (depending on your waffle iron)